twngo/privacytw/sopquestions.md

 prioritise those more relevant/important now, and provide more details in the future.
 For these sectors, it is most important to get across why these are relevant from a privacy or data protection perspective.
-It may be important to understand: a the legal backdrop, or lack of, to a scheme b whether it is a private and/or public sector initiative; for public sector initiatives, which government agencies/bodies are involved, and for private sector, which companies are involved, and who is involved in the financing;
+It may be important to understand:
+a. the legal backdrop, or lack of, to a scheme
+b. whether it is a private and/or public sector initiative; for public sector initiatives, which government agencies/bodies are involved, and for private sector, which companies are involved, and who is involved in the financing;
-c whether databases and information are stored locally or internationally; is information held securely? d do the databases involved links with other sources of information, eg via a national ID project e the extent to which it has been introduced - whether it's a national scheme, a pilot, oronly covers a limited sector of the population f whether there are concerns the scheme is discriminatory, or prejudicial, in how it is deployed/used
+c. whether databases and information are stored locally or internationally; is information held securely?
+d. do the databases involved links with other sources of information, eg via a national ID project
+e. the extent to which it has been introduced - whether it's a national scheme, a pilot, oronly covers a limited sector of the population
+f. whether there are concerns the scheme is discriminatory, or prejudicial, in how it is deployed/used

 ### Cyber Security Policy